Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 21 practical ways to knock laziness out of your teenager

-Teenagers tend to become sloths.
-My second son, who is now a teen, can beat a sloth when it comes to being lazy.
+Teenagers tend to become sloth.
+My second one can beat a sloth up when it comes to being lazy.

 Let us jump right on to how to knock laziness out of your teenager.